-The load radius is equal to the horizontal distance measured from the center of rotation of the crane center pin to the center of the hook.
+The load radius is the horizontal distance measured from the center of rotation of the crane center pin, to the center of the hook.
 Load radius can be established by centering the hook over the load and referring to the crane's radius indicator.
 For fixed boom lengths, radius can be calculated using boom angle and a load chart.

-On telescoping boom cranes, boom deflection can increase the radius and must be taken into account.

-On critical lifts, the radius should be manually measured.
+On telescoping boom cranes, boom deflection can increase the radius.
+On critical lifts the radius should be measured.
 Monitor the radius throughout the lift.